MaruPalacio/Proyectos_Diplomatura_Ciencia_de_Datos/Mentorship_Air_Quality_Analysis_and_Prediction_in_Urban_Zones/Project3_Data_Exploration_and_Predictive_Modeling/README.md

 # 🌎 Air Quality Analysis and Prediction in an Urban Area: Multisensor Data Exploration and Predictive Modeling

-## Course Information

 * **Diploma:** Diploma in Data Science, Machine Learning and Applications
-* **Practical Assignment:** #3 - Supervised and Unsupervised Learning
+* **Project Assignment:** #3 - Supervised and Unsupervised Learning
-* **Practical Submission Date:** September 16, 2024
-* **Final Presentation Video Submission Date:** September 30, 2024

 ## Project Overview

 Air quality is a critical topic on the global environmental health agenda.
 According to the WHO (2018), atmospheric pollutants are responsible for 1 in 9 deaths worldwide.
 However, many parts of the world lack basic air quality data.

 This dataset contains responses from a multisensor gas device installed in a highly polluted area in Italy.
-The objective is to examine how environmental factors and pollutant concentrations interact, which will allow us to understand the urban area's pollution level and use data science to inform environmental health strategies and practical recommendations to improve air quality and protect residents' health.
+The objective is to examine how environmental factors and pollutant concentrations interact, which will allow us to understand the urban area's pollution level and use data science to inform environmental health strategies and project recommendations to improve air quality and protect residents' health.

 The data was obtained from: [UCI Air Quality Dataset](https://archive.ics.uci.edu/dataset/360/air+quality)